ampedandwired/bora/README.md

     stacks:
       # The "uat" stack
       uat:
-        # The CloudFormation parameters to pass into the stack

         params:
           InstanceType: t2.micro
           AMI: ami-11032472
       # The "prod" stack
       prod:
+        # Overrides template level
+        on_failure: DELETE
+        # Tags here are merged with the template
+        tags:
+          Environment: uat
+        # The CloudFormation parameters to pass into the stack
         # Optional.
 The stack name to use in CloudFormation
         # If you don't supply this, the name will be the template
         # name concatenated with the stack name as defined in this file,
         # eg: "app-prod".
         cfn_stack_name: prod-application-stack
         # Optional.
 Default region for this stack.
         # Overrides "default_region" at the template level.
         # See below for further information.
         default_region: ap-southeast-2
         params:
           InstanceType: m4.xlarge
           AMI: ami-11032472